9. Wearables¶

 Haptic Actuator¶

-After spending most of the day trying to get the speaker to work, we pivoted to the haptic acutator hoping for a win.
+After spending most of the weekend trying to get the speaker to work, we pivoted to the haptic acutator hoping for a win.
 Below is a video of our test and our buzzing be swatch that we created.

 Wearable Project¶